 You’ll also learn how to reach global audiences using the latest communication trends.
-And with iLynn’s convenient online learning program, you can take classes online, on campus in the evening or a combination of both.
+And with our convenient online learning program, you can take classes online, while still fulfilling your work and family obligations.

 What you’ll learn as a communication major

 - Communication skills for better personal and professional interactions